*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 The energy in that pillar was absolutely phenomenal.

-So, you know, you go in that state, but you also try to get rid of expectations and so on.
+So, you know, you go in that state, but you also go try to get rid of expectations and so on.

-I just thought it was I think that's actually very true.
+I think that's actually very true.

 And of course, magical things happen when you do.

-So this is also a wonderful thing about travel in general that the most magical things happen when you allow and rather than sometimes you just can't follow an itinerary, you know, to the letter.
+So this is also a wonderful thing about travel in general, that the most magical things happen when you allow.

-You really got to go with it and having guides that also are open to that idea and groups as well that that are open to that is very crucial.
+And having guides that also are open to that idea and groups as well that are open to that is very crucial.

 So yes, I mean, I agree.

-That, that sort of whole idea of a journey and that the journey doesn't always take you where you expect to go, but sometimes the place that it brings you is much more, you know, magical and meant to be, obviously.
+But sometimes the place that it brings you is much more, you know, magical and meant to be, obviously.

-So don't you meet amazing people on the way?
+And don't you meet amazing people on the way?

 Amazing, totally.

-And this is where, you know, you really begin to, you know, you I see that people are.
+And this is where, you know, you really begin to, you know, I see that people are completely lovable everywhere, all over the planet.

-And because of all the wonderful hearted people where they help you at every juncture.
+And I have an incredible view of humanity as a result because of my travels, actually, and because of all the wonderful hearted people where they, you know, they help you at every juncture.

 It's like five dollars or ten dollars, and it may not even equal five or ten in like American money or British money, if you understand what I'm saying.

-So it's, you know, it's very important to have generosity of heart when you're traveling, I believe.
+So, it's I, you know, it's very important to have generosity of heart when you're traveling, I believe.

-And I think it encourages that idea to understand that what you put value on is different than what they put value on.
+And I think it encourages that idea to understand that your what you put value on is different than what they put value on, and their perspective is completely different.

 It doesn't matter how much TV they see, you know, their lives are different.

-There's a frozen going.
+Um, there's a frozen going.

-So is there anything that you would like to talk about?
+So, is there anything that you would like to talk about?

 Any more?

-She has come back in, she shouldn't, so maybe she'll, she'll join us.
+She has come back in, she shouldn't, so maybe she'll she'll join us.

-So in your case, are you still traveling?
+So, in your case, are you still traveling?

-I have here on my land, I have 12 acres of land, and on it we have got we have built a stone circle which is fabulous.
+I have here on my land, I have 12 acres of land, and on it, we have got um, we have built a stone circle, which yes, which has got them, and we have got inside the stone circle a glyph which is in the shape of the seed of life.

-If you know what that looks like, it was the seed of life was put on the stone at Abydos.
+If you know what that looks like, it was um, the seed of life was put on the stone at Abydos.

-Yes, the flower we call it the flower of life.
+Yes, the flower, we call it the flower of life.

 And we also have on our land, which was put down by a Hopi, a Hopi circle, which the Hopi man put down.